zloeber/OhMyPsh/README.md

 5. Optionally, if the plugin is removed via Remove-OMPPlugin the Unload scriptblock is invoked.
 6. Optionally, if you close your powershell session or unload OhMyPsh the Shutdown scriptblock (in the Load.ps1 file) is invoked.

+**NOTE:** When a plugin is 'added' to a profile a new profile configuration item is created if it doesn't already exist.
+This will be called `pluginconfig_<pluginname>` and will contain the 'Config' scriptblock contents.
+This is to allow for plugin upgrades that will not overwrite any custom settings you may want to keep.
+This setting does NOT get removed when you remove the plugin.

-**NOTE:** it is important to be aware that all scriptblock code is run in the module context and so anything that you want to flow back to the user session must be scoped globally.
+**NOTE:** It is important to be aware that all scriptblock code is run in the module context and so anything that you want to flow back to the user session must be scoped globally.
 This includes functions and aliases. currently only global functions that get brought into the global session will be tracked by OhMyPsh and automatically removed when the plugin or module are unloaded.
 You can also import stand-alone functions that will get automatically converted to the global scope via Add-OMPPersonalFunction.

 ++EXAMPLE PLUGIN++ - Run some task every 5th time you load OhMyPsh